MauroEldritch/mFT/README.md

 $sea_apikey = "YOUR_API_KEY_HERE"
 ```

-## mFT C2 (mFTC2.rb)
+## mFT Exfil Server (mFTExfil.rb)

-The C2 will start a web server which will log any data exfiltrated by mFT clients.
+The exfiltration tool will start a web server which will log any data exfiltrated by mFT clients.

 Custom address and port can be configured in the `config.rb` file: